yeehanchung/yeehanchung/README.md

 ## About

-- Hi there, I'm a Software Engineer Intern at [Fusionex International](https://www.fusionex-international.com/).
-- Also a part of [Microsoft Malaysia](https://www.microsoft.com/en-my) 🇲🇾 **Modern Workplace Squad** to spread positivity by providing technical and educational solutions to employee, employers, and students.
-- By the way, I speak/write English, Mandarin, and Cantonese.
+- Hi there!
+I speak/write English, Mandarin, and Cantonese.

 ## Skills